triforkamsterdam/BrightCenterSDK/README.md

 Get the dependencies by running `pod install`.

-Open the generated BrightCenterSDK.xcworkspace in XCode or AppCode (instead of BrightCenterSDK.xcodeproj)
+Open the generated BrightcenterSDK.xcworkspace in XCode or AppCode (instead of BrightcenterSDK.xcodeproj)

 Run the project in the iPad Simulator or on an actual iPad.